-How fast your website loads can have a direct effect on whether you turn visitors into new customers and your biggest fans (or if you don’t).
-When your site is delivered to visitors fast, you’ll give everybody the change to engage with your website.
-Plus, page loading speed is a significant factor for how Google ranks your website.
+How fast your website loads can have a direct effect on whether you turn visitors into new customers and fans.
+When your site is delivered to visitors fast, you’ll give everybody the chance to engage with your content.
+Plus, page loading speed and server response time are significant factors in how Google ranks your website.

-But if your WordPress website has a slow response time and is taking two or more seconds to load (even your dashboard) you’ll be delivering a less-than-optimal experience to your visitors and many will leave before your website even loads.
+But if you don’t reduce the server response time and it takes two or more seconds to load (even your dashboard) you’ll be delivering a less-than-optimal experience to your visitors and many will leave before your website even finishes loading.
 So if it’s taking more than a few seconds for your website to load on your laptop, phone, or tablet, you may have some work to do to minimize the loading time.

 1. Test it Out First

-If you’re not sure whether you have a bad connection, slow internet, or overall buggy site, test it out on one of many tools on the internet.
+⁉️If you’re not sure whether you have a bad connection, slow internet, or overall buggy site, test it out!
+Click To Tweet on one of many tools on the internet.
 One such tool is Google’s own Page Speed Insights.
 There are also other good tools, such as GT Metrix and Pingdom.

-Just by inputting your own url into the site, you can get data on the 10 rules they will judge your website with.
-This includes server response time, page redirects, optimized images, and other rules which only a coding or WordPress expert would be familiar.
+Just by inputting your own URL into the site, you can get data on the 10 rules they will judge your website with.
+This includes server response time, page redirects, optimized images, and other rules with which only a coding or WordPress expert would be familiar.

 2. Too Many WordPress Plugins Installed

-One of the best things about WordPress is the plugins which let you optimize and customize the site as you like.
-However, with all the free options, it easy to go a bit plugin-palooza by installing everything whether you use it or not.
+One of the best things about WordPress is the plugins.
+They let you optimize and customize the site as you like.
+However, with all the free options, it’s easy to go a bit plugin-palooza by installing everything whether you use it or not.
 Remember that each of these plugins can add extra load time, and some can even double your load time.

 By eliminating each of these bits, you can speed up your site.
 Some choose to manually eliminate each bit, a task that can be both timely and dangerous.
 Just one wrong deletion and you could crash your site.
 Fortunately, the easy way out is to minify the CSS on your site.